rudramodi27/Packet_Analysis_Tool/README.md

 -- Flags suspicious source IPs.
 -- Detects TCP SYN scan attempts (possible port scan activity).
 - Uses scapy.sniff() to capture 50 packets and analyze them in real-time.

+# reporting.py

+- Handles logging and reporting of suspicious events.
+- Defines log_event() function:
+-- Appends each event to a text file (packet_analysis_report.txt).
+-- Adds a timestamp for every entry.
+- Can be imported into other modules (like main.py) for consistent reporting.